 52 Incredible Indian Folk Art Forms That We Must Protect In Indian Art And Culture:

-This article is an attempt to create awareness about 52 of the most incredible pieces of Indian folk art, and help revive this beautiful art form and pass it on to the next generation.
+This article is an attempt to create awareness about 52 of the most incredible pieces of Indian folk art from our Indian Art & Culture, and help revive this beautiful art form and pass it on to the next generation.

-When I started this project some 12 months ago, I identified 10 Indian arts that were slowly disappearing.
+When I started this project in 2019, identified around 10 Indian arts that were slowly disappearing.
 Over the course of time, as I peeled away the layers of research and found more and more arts that need to be preserved.

 Indian folk art and craft has many interesting aspects that are not typically discussed.
 This article explores the history of Indian folk art that has survived and evolved over thousands of years to become what it is today.
 Without proper care, this culture could be lost to future generations – so its important to preserve it now!

 it’s important to keep an open mind when reviewing this article.
 Remember to leave any feedback you might have below so others can benefit from it.
 Or email me..

 We, at International Indian Folk Art Gallery are doing our part, Read more…

 The Truth Behind How These Indian Folk Arts are Disappearing

 The truth behind how these Indian folk arts are disappearing is complex.
 There are many different contributing factors that have caused the disappearance of these folk arts.